transdigiware/blockchain/howto/ibp-console-create-app.md

 You can find the wallet that was created in the `identity` folder of the `magnetocorp` directory.

-### Step four: Use the connection profile to build a fabric gateway
+### Step four: Use the connection profile to build a Fabric gateway
+{: #ibp-console-app-commercial-paper-step-four-gateway}

 The Hyperledger Fabric [Transaction Flow](https://hyperledger-fabric.readthedocs.io/en/release-1.4/txflow.html){: external} spans multiple components, with the client applications playing a unique role.
 Your application needs to connect to the peers that need to endorse the transaction and needs to connect to the ordering service that will order the transaction and add it into a block.
-You can provide the endpoints of these nodes to your application by using your connection profile to construct a Fabric Gateway.
-The Gateway then conducts the low level interactions with your fabric network.
-To learn more, visit the [Fabric gateway](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/gateway.html){: external} topic in the Fabric Documentation.
+You can provide the endpoints of these nodes to your application by using your connection profile to construct a Fabric gateway.
+The gateway then conducts the low level interactions with your Fabric network.
+To learn more, visit the [Fabric gateway](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/gateway.html){: external} topic in the Fabric documentation.

 You have already downloaded your connection profile and used it to connect to your organization's Certificate Authority.
 Now we will use the connection profile to build a gateway.